kasslent/clc-digital-skills/_lessons/module-2.2.md

       color: blue;
     }

-In the above example, this style would apply only to links inside of a list item, inside of an unordered list.
-Descendant selectors apply to any nested element, no matter how many levels deep.
+It can help to try and read the selector from right to left; in the above example, this style would apply only to links (`a`) inside of a list item (`li`), inside of an unordered list (`ul`).

 You can even "skip" an element.
-The below example will work as well.
+The below example will work as well:

     ul a {
       color: blue;
     }

-### Descendant Selectors and Specificity
+#### Descendant Selectors and Specificity
 A good rule of thumb for descendant selectors is to avoid going more than **three** levels deep.
-Browsers read selectors from right to left and work its way up the [DOM](http://www.w3.org/TR/WD-DOM/introduction.html) tree.
-Having many selectors can impact the site performance.
+Browsers read selectors from right to left and work its way up the [DOM](http://www.w3.org/TR/WD-DOM/introduction.html).
+Having many selectors can impact the site performance, so it's always preferable to have only as many as are necessary.

 #### Yes
     p a {